 Faxton St. Luke’s Healthcare (FSLH) and St. Elizabeth Medical Center (SEMC) affiliated as the Mohawk Valley Health System (MVHS) in March 2014.
 MVHS is governed by a single, 18-member board of directors, with nine members from FSLH’s board and nine from SEMC’s board.
 The system is operated by a single management team.

-The MVHS Medical Group has 19 primary care locations, a Children’s Health Center, a Women’s Health Center, general, orthopedic and neurological surgeons, a Breast Care Center and two Urgent Cares to serve our community’s healthcare needs.
+The MVHS Medical Group has 21 primary care locations, a Children’s Health Center, a Women’s Health Center, general, orthopedic and neurological surgeons, a Breast Care Center and an Urgent Cares to serve our community’s healthcare needs.

 Both hospitals accept all major insurances and have designated charity care programs to help provide for individuals without insurance.

 The affiliation helps to enhance services for the residents of the Mohawk Valley through greater collaboration and improved clinical quality for patient and resident care.
 As a large system, MVHS has much to offer when recruiting new physicians.

 FSLH includes two campuses with 370 acute care beds and 202 long-term care beds: